markstringer-dti/markstringer-dti.github.io/dti.md

 Is the organisation that you're working for capable and willing to pay for the servers, people and set-up that you need to deploy this software?

+Does the organisation that you're working for have any better idea of what constitutes "secure" that just that word?
+Do they have, not only a process for assessing that a piece of software is secure, but also a process for agreeing that something is secure so that it can be released?

 I worked on a project for an organisation that was still doing pretty much all of its business using paper documents.
 This was a huge